VanIseghemThomas/OpenCortex/README.md

 ### Step 4: persistent access

 You are now able to connect to your QC using SSH as root!
-Isn't that wonderfull!
 But you may find it won't work for you.
-No worries this is normal.
-SSH defaults to port 22.
-At some point, the QC actually had SSH running on the default port 22 (alongside FTP), but they got rid of those services.
-So I thought.
-After a little digging inside the SSH files, I figured out that they didn't get rid of SSH, but they just moved it to port `57284`.

-So to connect to your QC you can do the following
+SSH defaults to port 22, but the QC uses port `57284` for SSH.
+So to connect to your QC you can do the following:

 _Ip address can be found under `settings -> Wi-Fi`_